A320 family equipment

 What gets reviewed

-- aircraft equipment list entries tied to the relevant serial numbers and configuration
+- The equipment list mapped to the modification and configuration status

 Scope this review